Pilou97/yggit/README.md

 # Warning

-This project is poorly tested, use it at your own risk.
+Even if I use this project daily in my work day.
+It is poorly tested, use it at your own risk.

 # Acknowledgements